BirdiD/BirdiDQ/README.md

 - Ensure that at least 80% of the values in the country column are not null.
 - Check that none of the values in the address column match the pattern for an address starting with a digit.

-# Integration
+# BirdiDQ Integration stack

 BirdiDQ integrates, connects, and works with a range of tools and services.
 - Filesystem
   - [x] Support Local Filesystem with Pandas
-  - [] Support Local Filesystem with Spark
+  - [ ] Support Local Filesystem with Spark
 - Database
   - [x] Support PostgreSQL
-  - [] Support BigQuery
+  - [ ] Support BigQuery
-  - [] Support Snowflake
+  - [ ] Support Snowflake
-  - [] Support Amazon Athena
+  - [ ] Support Amazon Athena
-  - [] Support AWS Redshift
+  - [ ] Support AWS Redshift
 - Cloud
-  - [] Connect to data on Amazon S3 using Pandas
+  - [ ] Connect to data on Amazon S3 using Pandas
-  - [] Connect to data on Azure Blob storage using Pandas
+  - [ ] Connect to data on Azure Blob storage using Pandas
-  - [] Connect to data on GCS using Pandas
+  - [ ] Connect to data on GCS using Pandas